environmentalinformatics-marburg/Reot/README.md

 ### Empirical Orthogonal Teleconnections in R

-for detailed descriptions of the methodolgy please have a look at:
+for detailed descriptions of the algorithm & methodolgy please have a look at:

 **Empirical Orthogonal Teleconnections**
 H. M. van den Dool, S. Saha, Å Johansson